MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

 You have done a lot of work on this app so far - in this step we want to make your life just a little bit easier.

-We will implement a Pull-To-Refresh mechanism as you know it from most iOS apps.
+We will implement a Pull-To-Refresh mechanism that you may know from many iOS apps.
 We will also implement a feature that will limit the amount of posts we download.
-Right now our approach is pretty inefficient; we download all posts in one query.
-Even though Parse automatically limits us to 100 posts, we are potentially downloading much more data than necessary.
+Right now our approach is pretty inefficient; we download all of the posts in one query.
+Thankfully Parse automatically limits us to 100 posts, but we are still potentially downloading much more data than necessary.

 After we are finished with this step, we will load posts in chunks of 5, only loading additional posts once the user reaches the end of the timeline.
-This behavior is well known from _Facebook_, _Instagram_, and many other apps.
+This kind of behavior is well known and is used in Facebook, Instagram, and many other apps.

 To make your life easier we have delivered a lot of this functionality as part of a class called `TimelineComponent`.
 So instead of implementing all of this from scratch, you will learn how to use the `TimelineComponent`!

-The component will be responsible for storing all of the posts displayed on the timeline.
+`TimelineComponent` will be responsible for storing all of the posts displayed on the timeline.
 It will also be responsible for triggering requests whenever a user refreshes the timeline.
 This means we will restructure a fair amount of our existing code in the `TimelineViewController`.

 First we will change our timeline query so that we can load posts in certain ranges instead of all at once.
-Then we will walk through the different steps of adding the `TimelineComponent` to _Makestagram_.
+Then we will walk through the different steps of adding the `TimelineComponent` to Makestagram.

 #Making the Timeline Query More Flexible